 Servant leadership is dialogic in the Socratic sense.
 It maintains a channel of communication between the leader and the followers, which alerts the leader to the true needs of the followers.
 Dialogue is possible when two sides face each other – the side of the leader and the side of the follower.
 The leader’s side exists by virtue of certain values, some of which are drawn from values found in religious sources.

 Does servant leadership really favor the followers over the mission?
-An argument that reduces servant leadership to the leader’s attempt to respond to his followers eliminates the idea of leadership entirely, making a the leader a follower of his followers and not their leader.
+An argument that reduces servant leadership to the leader’s attempt to respond to his followers eliminates the idea of leadership entirely, making the leader a follower of his followers and not their leader.
 The thing that may make a servant leader a leader, and not only a follower of his followers, is a higher external validity.
 The leader has access to a sublime idea or aim, and his role is to mediate it for his followers.
 A leader leads his followers to a higher goal than they can achieve without him; for this to happen, there must first be a goal.
 Hence, the goal is the most important thing, while the leader and followers are the tools through which the sublime goal is realized.

 If the main and only motivation of a servant leader is to serve his followers, then they will also set the ultimate goals.
 What if the followers choose their goals badly?
 Will he still follow them, or will he lead them somewhere else?
 Is a servant leader led by his followers like a shepherd walking after his flock, or does he lead the flock?
 If he leads them somewhere else, according to what principles does he lead them?
 If the leader is guided by external principles, then these principles are a value that precedes the followers.
 As such, is servant leadership not actually a kind of camouflage for leadership that operates under the auspices of another ideology, in which servant leadership is merely the tool to realize that ideology?